-Cookies are small files of letters and numbers that, with user consent, are downloaded to a user’s computer, on accessing a website.
+Cookies are small files of letters and numbers that, with user consent (or they may be 'essential' to the website and not need user consent), are downloaded to a user’s computer, on accessing a website.
 They are used to store information that may be read and used by that website on that and/or subsequent occasions.

-This website uses two cookies and they are only downloaded when you successfully login to the Members’ area of the website with the ‘Remember me on this computer’ option selected.
+The other two cookies are only downloaded when you successfully login to the Members’ area of the website with the ‘Remember me on this computer’ option selected.
 The cookies are required for the operation of this function.
 One is called ‘BACSuser’ which stores your username information.
 The second is called ‘BACSpass’ which stores your password information.
 Both cookies are read the next time you load the BACS website so that you do not have to login to the Members’ area again.

-Depending on your system, the cookies are removed from, or inactivated on, your computer by the BACS website, under two circumstances:
+Depending on your system, these latter two cookies are removed from, or inactivated on, your computer by the BACS website, under two circumstances:

 - If you logout from the Members’ area of the website prior to closing the website down, the cookies are usually deleted; and